MadLittleMods/zig-neural-networks/README.md

 To add some buzzword details, it's a multi-layer perceptron (MLP) with backpropagation and stochastic gradient descent (SGD).
 Optional momentum, ...

+Performance-wise, it should just fine for your small application-specific purposes.
 This library currently avoids the pesky vector/matrix libraries which can make it hard to follow what exactly is being multiplied together (just flat arrays) when you're trying to wrap your head around the concepts.
 If we ever decide to use one of vector/matrix library, I plan to keep around the "slow" variants of the forward/backward methods alongside the optimized versions.

 This is heavily inspired by my [first neural network implementation](https://github.com/MadLittleMods/zig-ocr-neural-network) which was based